-31. However, this line of action was abandoned.
-In fact, at Vilnius (30th session, 2006), after a presentation of revised indicators prepared since Durban (29th session, 2005), the draft decision was modified and replaced, at the initiative of the United States, by a request for prior treatment of a completely different subject, the management audit of the World Heritage Centre, " no change in the management should be implemented at the World Heritage Centre before the results of this audit were examined by the Committee21 ".
-This audit, presented in 2007 at the 31st session (Christchurch) only treats the internal functioning of the World Heritage.

-32. Since then, the issue of indicators for the Global Strategy has not been reexamined by the Committee.
-Thus, essential tools for monitoring the Global Strategy are still lacking.

-33. Indicators were however adopted in 2006 for existing thematic and regional programmes (marine heritage, programme for small island developing states, safeguarding and development of cities, forests, sustainable tourism)22.
+- 31. However, this line of action was abandoned.
+In fact, at Vilnius (30th session, 2006), after a presentation of revised indicators prepared since Durban (29th session, 2005), the draft decision was modified and replaced, at the initiative of the United States, by a request for prior treatment of a completely different subject, the management audit of the World Heritage Centre, " no change in the management should be implemented at the World Heritage Centre before the results of this audit were examined by the Committee ".
+This audit, presented in 2007 at the 31st session (Christchurch) only treats the internal functioning of the World Heritage Centre and in no way the issue of monitoring indicators for Global Strategy. - 32.
+Since then, the issue of indicators for the Global Strategy has not been reexamined by the Committee.
+Thus, essential tools for monitoring the Global Strategy are still lacking. - 33.
+Indicators were however adopted in 2006 for existing thematic and regional programmes (marine heritage, programme for small island developing states, safeguarding and development of cities, forests, sustainable tourism).
 In examining documents it appears that many indicators called 'performance indicators', are in reality benchmarks which should be completed by result-based indicators to measure the efficacy of actions.

-Recommendation $n^{\circ} 2$: establish criteria and monitoring indicators for the Global Strategy and more generally the implementation of the Convention - indicators concerning the representativity of the List but also and especially the efficacy of nominations to the List as a conservation tool.
+Recommendation $n^{\circ}$ 2: establish criteria and monitoring indicators for the Global Strategy and more generally the implementation of the Convention - indicators concerning the representativity of the List but also and especially the efficacy of nominations to the List as a conservation tool.